CMagnac/CMagnac-first-blog/_posts/2022-12-24-hiv-drugs-data.md

 ---
 layout: post
-title: HIV drugs and data
+title: "Report on HIV drugs: a lethal association"
 date: 2022-12-24 10:00:09 +0200
 categories: infectology
 permalink: blog/:categories/:title
-caption: <a href="https://www.freepik.com/free-vector/set-medical-icons-3d-designs_3439395.htm#query=online%20pharmacy&position=17&from_view=search&track=sph">Image by rawpixel</a> on Freepik
+image: post_10.jpg
-image: 61792-min.jpg
+caption: <a href="https://www.freepik.com/free-vector/set-medical-icons-3d-designs_3439395.htm#query=online%20pharmacy&position=17&from_view=search&track=sph">Image by rawpixel</a>
 ---
 This post has been written from diverse relevant source of informations on HIV and cathinone.